Testing code#

 These are the common conventions for each of Python and R, but are interchangeable.
 Use the approach that makes it easiest for developers to identify the relationship between tests and the code they are testing.

 Note that some test frameworks allow you to keep the tests in the same file as the code that is being tested.
-This is a good way of keeping tests and code associated, but you should ensure that good modular code practices are followed to separate unrelated code into different files.
+This is a good way of keeping tests and code associated, but you should follow good modular code practices to separate unrelated code into different files.
+Additional arguments are made to separate tests and functions when you are packaging your code.
+If you store unit tests and code in the same file, the unit tests would also be packaged and installed by additional users.
+Therefore when packaging code, you should move the unit tests to an adjacent test folder as users will not need to have unit tests installed when installing the package.

 Test that new logic is correct using unit tests#

-When we implement new logic in code, tests are required to assure us that the code works as expected.
+When you implement new logic in code, tests are required to assure that the code works as expected.

-To make sure that your code work as expected, you should aim to write tests for each individual unit in your code.
+To make sure that your code works as expected, you should write tests for each individual unit in your code.
 A unit is the smallest modular piece of logic in the code - a function or method.

 Unit tests should cover realistic use cases for your function, such as: